tanmayhinge-zz/competitive-programming-workshop/README.md

 For starters, you may want to read those lines but as you progress you would start to ignore them by habit....

+#### Testing your code before submitting

+When you are done writing your code,
+You can put the "sample input" given in the problem to the "Custom Input" area of the platform and "Run" instead of submit to test the code.

 #### Various Errors

 - Compilation Error
 - Runtime Error
 - Time Limit Error
+- Failed Test Cases

 #### Test Cases

 A test case consists of an input to the code and an expected output.

 There are some hidden and some non-hidden test cases.

 #### Templates